Grays Peak

 RyanFSpack, CC0, via Wikimedia Commons; Image Size Adjusted

 Colorado is noted for its vivid landscape of mountains, forests, high plains, mesas, canyons, plateaus, rivers, and desert lands.
-Colorado is one of the Mountain States and is a part of the western and southwestern United States.
 Denver is the capital and most populous city in Colorado.
-Major parts of the economy include government and defense, mining, agriculture, tourism, and increasingly other kinds of manufacturing.

 The Rocky Mountains within Colorado contain 53 true peaks with a total of 58 that are 14,000 feet (4,267 m) or higher in elevation above sea level, known as fourteeners.
 These mountains are largely covered with trees such as conifers and aspens up to the tree line, at an elevation of about 12,000 feet (3,658 m) in southern Colorado to about 10,500 feet (3,200 m) in northern Colorado.
 Above this tree line only alpine vegetation grows.
 Only small parts of the Colorado Rockies are snow-covered year-round.